projectara/greybus-spec/source/special.rst

 Table :num:`table-svc-connection-quiescing-response` defines the Greybus SVC Connection Quiescing Response payload.
-If the Response message header as the :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the value in the status field in the Operation Response payload is undefined and shall be ignored.
+If the Response message header as the :ref:`greybus-operation-status` not equal to GB_OP_SUCCESS, the value in the status field in the Operation Response payload is undefined and shall be ignored.